ashblue/uvpm-server/README.md

 * Go through the below section to start the databases
 * When complete run `npm run start`

+### NOTE: Commit and Push commands

+You must have the dev Docker compose container running to make commits and check-ins since tests are automatically run with pre hooks.
+If Docker is not running the commit and push hooks will hang due to slow server responses on tests.

 ### Running the database

 Instead of running MongoDB and Elastic Search separately, you can run both with a simple